Why Oakland

 Oakland's school landscape is the most internally varied in the East Bay.
 Two districts serve homes within the geographic boundary of Oakland: Oakland Unified School District (OUSD, 82 schools, 33,916 students, PublicSchoolReview state rank #1171 of 1,908) and the enclaved Piedmont Unified School District (PUSD, 7 schools, 2,308 students, PublicSchoolReview state rank #15 of 1,908, top 1% of California districts).
 Piedmont is a separate incorporated city geographically enclosed within Oakland, and the PUSD attendance area is one of the strongest school premiums anywhere in the East Bay; Piedmont single-family prices reflect the school premium.

 Within OUSD itself, attendance area drives an enormous range: the Crocker Highlands / Hillcrest / Glenview / Lincoln neighbourhood elementaries score well above the district median, and the Oakland Technical (most populous OUSD high school, 15 AP courses) and Skyline (1,432 students in the hills, 17 AP classes per recent Oaklandside reporting) high school attendance areas are the OUSD-side draws for buyers.
-Skyline hills, Crocker Highlands, Trestle Glen, Rockridge / Rose Garden, Montclair, and Upper Rockridge are the OUSD micro-pockets where families pay a premium for school assignment without crossing into Piedmont.
+Skyline hills, Crocker Highlands, Trestle Glen, Rockridge / Rose Garden, Montclair, and Upper Rockridge are the OUSD micro-pockets where buyers pay a premium for school assignment without crossing into Piedmont.

 Typical assignment by sub-area